 Transferring in peak Internet traffic times or in heavily shared networks will result in slowed performance.
 Much like a road where the more cars on the road result in slow downs and traffic jams, the same is true for the Internet where the more computers accessing the same network will result in slowed performance.
 Your Internet connection can also experience latency issues such as processing delays, queuing delays, and propagation delays.
 It is possible that your Internet service provider may also be managing the network based on activity.
 For example, 911 voice calls over the Internet (VoIP) might be given first priority over someone streaming a video file.

 Finally, the size of the file you are sending (measured in megabytes or MB) will determine the transfer time.
 The larger the file, the longer the transfer time.
-Files under 20 MB can transfer in only a few minutes, where as gigabytes of data can take hours.

 There are many factors involved in determining the actual throughput performance of your Internet connection.
 This explains why file download and file upload times can vary from one moment to the next and why transfer time often takes longer than estimated.